PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 For some reason, Billy Martin, one of baseball’s fiercest managers, showed up in Redlands sometime in the early 1980s (Photo by Wikipedia Commons).

 The world champion A’s had long since been disbanded – trades, free agency, you name it.
-The Yankees, meanwhile, had picked up Jackson and Catfish Hunter from those old A’s teams.
+The Yankees, meanwhile, had picked up Jackson and Catfish Hunter from those three-time champion A’s.

 Guidry, leading 2-0, had tamed the A’s for 8 1/3 innings before he gave up ninth inning home runs to Manny Sanguillan and Dick Allen to knot the score at 2-2.
-Martin replaced Guidry with Sparkly Lyle, who was the Cy Young Award winner one season earlier.
+Martin replaced Guidry with Sparkly Lyle, that season’s Cy Young Award winner.

-The game went 15 innings.
+This game went 15 innings.
 Blue lasted 13.
 Finally, in the 15th, the Yankees broke through for three runs, winning, 5-2.
-There weren’t even 10,000 fans in Oakland’s park that day.
+There weren’t even 10,000 fans in Oakland’s park that weekday afternoon.

-I couldn’t wait for the post-game chat in the clubhouse.
-I wasn’t really working for anyone.
+I couldn’t wait for a post-game chat in New York’s clubhouse.
+I wasn’t assigned to cover that day.
 I’d gotten a media credential through my college, Chabot.
-There was no difficulty getting a pass – not like it is today.
+There was no difficulty getting a pass, certainly like it is these days.

-As a budding reporter, I wanted to watch the New York reporters talk about the game with Martin.
-I wanted to experience the give and take between media and manager.
+As a budding reporter, I wanted to watch New York reporters talk about the game with Martin.
+I wanted to experience a give and take between media and managers.
 I’ll never forget that as long as I live.
 I figured that was part of my “education.”

-With Martin, the media discussed Guidry’s brilliant game, despite giving up the ninth inning HRs.
+With Martin, media guys discussed Guidry’s brilliant game, despite giving up those ninth inning HRs.
 There was expected second-guessing: Why didn’t you bring Lyle in to start the ninth.
 Martin, a little annoyed, told them he felt Guidry had “enough gas left.”

-There was some discussion of Jackson not being in the lineup on his return to Oakland.
-He’d played the day before and struck out three times.
+There was also some discussion of Jackson not being in that day’s lineup on his return to Oakland.
+He’d played onw day before and struck out three times.
 Martin said, “We just wanted to give him a day off.”

-The chat lasted, maybe, 20 to 30 minutes.
+That postgame chat lasted around 30 minutes.
 It started to break up.
 Guys had deadlines.
 Martin probably had plans, too, especially since he was a Bay Area guy.
-I was one of about a dozen guys that circulated in the visitor’s office.
+I was one of about a dozen guys that circulated in this visitor’s office.

 I won’t ever forget how he looked right at me, saying, “Something I can do for you, son?”